Phil Mickelson disgusted with first-round performance at US Open: 'I'm so sick of this'

 Phil Mickelson has never won the U.S. Open and, after his first round Thursday, it didn’t appear he was going to make the cut to stay in the tournament through the weekend.

-Mickelson finished with an opening-round 79 – which was good for 11-over par and put him in second-to-last place at Winged Foot.
+Mickelson finished with an opening-round 79 – which was good for 9-over par and put him in second-to-last place at Winged Foot.

 ZACH JOHNSON NAILS INCREDIBLE PUTT FOR BIRDIE AT US OPEN